kaandinler/example_responsive_webpage/README.md

 # example_web_page
-This web page was created by me via udemy online course.
+This web page was created by kaan dinler via udemy online course.